Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 In addition, former fellows are once and always a part of the Texas Children's Hospital family, and continue to collaborate with the Texas Children's Hospital team in multi-institutional projects to advance pediatric neurosurgical care.

 If you're applying to a pediatric neurosurgery fellowship now, look closely at Texas Children's Hospital.
 With the large volume, diverse case mix, well-funded facility, and most importantly, respected and approachable faculty, the fellowship provides one of the best clinical experiences in the world.
 The clinical instructor status and attending surgeon privileges during the fellowship year provide a key step in transitioning to practice.

 Those headed toward academic careers have access to great resources with a terrific residency program, productive faculty, strong research and job-search support.
 We are here because we love what we do.
 We take our educational mission seriously, and want to add great colleagues to our field.
 Come take a look and get to know us!

-The deadline for fellowship applications this year through the San Francisco Match is Friday, August 4, 2017 for the fellowship training dates July 2018 - June 2019.
+The deadline for fellowship applications this year through the San Francisco Match is Sunday, August 6, 2023.
 Fellow applicants should register through the SF Match Program.
 Submissions should include an updated CV and three letters of recommendation.
 (Learn More)